Ashtonville/dl_model_classification_finetune/README.md

 # dl_model_classification_finetune
-Meilenstein 1, Finetune von CNN und ViT
+Milestone 1, Finetune of CNN and ViT